A Different Perspective On MarketAxess Valuation (NASDAQ:MKTX)

 Conclusion

 MarketAxess has everything that an investor could want: growth in a niche field, high profit, solid fundamentals, and a growing dividend.
 The valuation alone scares off investors.
-The P/E and the P/FFC is indeed at historical highs.
+The P/E and the P/FCF is indeed at historical highs.
 But the company is one of the best at passing The Rule of 40.

 The stock price appears to be coming down from a peak.